ImohAmos/ONLINE-PAYMENT-PLATFORM-ANALYSIS-WITH-POWERBI/README.md

 # ONLINE-PAYMENT-PLATFORM-ANALYSIS-WITH-POWERBI
-This Analysis was done for a company I worked with
+This Analysis was done for a fintech company I worked with